Khushi130404/Linear_Regression/README.md

 - sklearn - For implementing linear regression models and evaluation metrics
 - seaborn (optional) - For enhanced data visualization
 - math - For mathematical operations

+## Visualization

+- Scatter plots to show the distribution of CGPA, IQ, and LPA.
+- Line plots to visualize the regression lines for each model.
+- Comparison charts to evaluate and compare the results of the models.

+The visualizations help in understanding how well each model fits the data and highlight the differences between the regression techniques.